Genetic Counseling

 FirstScreen

-FirstScreen is one of the most innovative and comprehensive carrier screening solutions offered in the market where around 2950 genes associated with recessive genetic disorders are examined with 99% of the coding regions covered at 20X.
+FirstScreen is a genetic carrier screening solution developed by First Genomix, designed to help determine whether a person carries a recessive genetic disorder.
+The test is one of the most innovative and comprehensive carrier screening solutions offered in the market where around 3000 genes associated with recessive genetic disorders are examined with 99% of the coding regions covered at 20X.

 Who is a carrier of a genetic disorder?